cortexlabs/cortex/docs/install.md

 Cortex runs on Kubernetes.
 Please make sure you have a Kubernetes cluster running before installing Cortex.
 We support versions 1.10 and 1.11.

 If you don't already have a Kubernetes cluster, we recommend using [eksctl](https://eksctl.io) to create and manage one.
+We recommend a minimum cluster size of 3 [t3.small](https://aws.amazon.com/ec2/instance-types) AWS instances.
+Cortex may not run successfully on clusters with less compute resources.

 ```bash
 # Spin up an EKS cluster (this takes ~20 minutes for a small cluster)
 eksctl create cluster --name=<name> --nodes=<num-nodes> --node-type=<node-type>
 ```

-Note: we recommend a minimum cluster size of 3 [t3.small](https://aws.amazon.com/ec2/instance-types) AWS instances.
-Cortex may not run successfully on clusters with less compute resources.

 ## Cortex